John of the Cross: Early life and education

-He was born Juan de Yepes y Álvarez at Fontiveros, Old Castile, into a "New Christian" family of Converso origins (descendants of Iberian Jewish converts to Roman Catholicism) in Fontiveros, near Ávila, a town of around 2,000 people.
+He was born Juan de Yepes y Álvarez at Fontiveros, Old Castile, near Ávila, a town of around 2,000 people.
+Some have claimed that his was a "New Christian" family of Converso origins (descendants of Iberian Jewish converts to Roman Catholicism), but those claims remain contested.
 His father, Gonzalo, was an accountant to richer relatives who were silk merchants.
 In 1529 Gonzalo married John's mother, Catalina, an orphan of humble origins; he was rejected by his family and forced to work with his wife as a weaver.
 John's father died in 1545, when John was around three years old.
 Two years later, John's older brother, Luis, died, probably from malnourishment due to the family's poverty.
 John's mother Catalina moved with John and his surviving brother Francisco, first to Arévalo in 1548, and then in 1551 to Medina del Campo, where she was able to find work.

 In Medina, John entered a school for 160 poor children, mostly orphans, to receive a basic education, mainly in Christian doctrine.
 They were given some food, clothing, and lodging.
 While there, he was chosen to serve as an altar boy at a nearby convent of Augustinian nuns.
 Growing up, John worked at a hospital and studied the humanities at a Jesuit school from 1559 to 1563.
 The Society of Jesus was at that time a new organization, having been founded only a few years earlier by the Spaniard St. Ignatius of Loyola.
 In 1563 he entered the Carmelite Order, adopting the name John of St. Matthias.

 In 1564, he made his first vows and enrolled in Salamanca University, where he studied theology and philosophy.
 There he met Fray Luis de León, who taught biblical studies (Exegesis, Hebrew, and Aramaic) at the university.